planetfederal/workshops/tutorials/parcelmap/src/index.rst

    120 Faith Cir, Talent             |  0.05
    120 Offord Cir, Jacksonville      |  0.05

+Input
+^^^^^

-When we hook up the query to an autocomplete field, the string the field will send back to the database will not be formatted for use as a full-text search query.
+When we hook up the query to an autocomplete field, the string the autocomplete sends back to the database will not be formatted for use as a full-text search query.
 Somewhere in our software, we need to do that reformatting.
 Rather than doing it at the client tier in JavaScript, we'll do it at the database tier in SQL.

-For any input string, we're going to want to remove extraneous spaces, put an "&" character between every word, and put a ":*" string after the last word, to indicate a partial match.
-The ":*" partial match is important because the autocomplete will frequently be sending back a query string while the user is only partway through typing a word, and we want to find all the matches that make sense for that partially entered final word.
+For any input string, we're going to want to remove extraneous spaces, put an "&" character between every word, and put a ":\*" string after the last word, to indicate a partial match.

+The ":\*" partial match is important because the autocomplete will frequently be sending back a query string when the user is only partway through typing a word, and we want to find **all** the matches that make sense for that partially entered final word.

 .. code-block:: sql

+   -- An SQL function to wrap up the pre-processing step that takes -- an unformated query string and converts it to a tsquery for -- use in the full-text search
    CREATE OR REPLACE FUNCTION to_tsquery_partial(text)
      RETURNS tsquery AS $$
        SELECT to_tsquery('simple',
               array_to_string(
               regexp_split_to_array(
-              trim($1),E'\\s+'),' & ') || ':*')
+              trim($1),E'\\s+'),' & ') ||
+              CASE WHEN $1 ~ ' $' THEN '' ELSE ':*' END)
      $$ LANGUAGE 'sql';

    -- Input:  100 old high
    -- Output: 100 & old & high:*
    SELECT to_tsquery_partial('100 old high');

 Once we have a proper full-text search query string, we can plug it into a search query.

 .. code-block:: sql